lapis-project/lapis/readme.md

 - [docker](https://docs.docker.com/engine/install/ubuntu/) installed on your system (for local development)

-## Quick start for LexAT
+## Quick start for LexAT21

 1. Clone the repository
-2. Install dependencies from root via `pnpm i`
+2. Install dependencies from the project root via `pnpm i`
-3. Run `pnpm dev:lexat` to start the LexAT application on port `3000` (Note: authentication between localhost and production is currently not supported -> follow the `Local Setup for LexAT` guide below to enable all functionality)
+3. Run `pnpm dev:lexat` to start the LexAT application on port `3000` (Note: authentication between localhost and production is currently not supported -> follow the `Setup for local development` guide to setup a full-stack environment)

 ## Setup for local development

 ### Setup backend .env files

 1. Navigate to `/apps/backend` and create a `.env.local` file
-2. Copy the contents from `.env.local.example` into `.env.local` and ask a LexAT team member for viable keys
+2. Copy the contents from `.env.local.example` into `.env.local` and ask a Lapis team member for viable keys

-### Setup frontend .env files
+### Setup LexAT21 .env files

 1. Navigate to `/apps/lexat` and create a `.env.dev.local` file
-2. Copy the contents from `.env.local.example` into `.env.dev.local` and ask a LexAT team member for viable keys
+2. Copy the contents from `.env.local.example` into `.env.dev.local` and ask a Lapis team member for viable keys

+### Setup Corpus .env files

+1. Navigate to `/apps/corpus` and create a `.env.dev.local` file
+2. TODO

 ### Option 1: Run setup via VSCode task

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
 2. Search for `Tasks: Run Task`
-3. Select `Full Local Setup`
+3. Select `Full Local Setup - LexAT21` or `Full Local Setup - Corpus`

 ### Option 2: Run setup manually